edtela/jsqn/README.md

 Output: [ { "name": "Ola" }, { "name": "King" } ]
 ```
 ## Aggregation
-Aggregation is specified by providing an aggregation function in one of the properties.
+Aggregation is specified by setting selection to an aggregation function.
 Properties that have no aggregation function are grouped
 ```
 Selector: { "kind": true, "weight": "sum", "?": { "kind": { "!": "lion" } } }
 Output: [ { "kind": "dog", "weight": 30 }, { "kind": "cat", "weight": 5 } ]